Peachey-Schoorl/collections/README.md

 # Collections

-This project contains lists of all of the collections we (As a family) have.
+This project contains lists of all of the collections we (as a family) have.

 This makes it easier to see which items from a collection we are still missing.